alxknit/playgroundGit/Starting.md

 Now work in working branch.
 Il switch to logic branch and start work there but first Ill commit these 4 lines

+I make git rebase logic but it didn't work now I'm in logic but with switch, merge
+Make one commit here